-- Ensure patients are up to date with their annual physical exam and preventive health screenings, including related lab orders and referrals to specialists, such as ophthalmology. - Review the HEDIS® preventive care listing of measures for each patient to determine if anything applicable to your patients' age and/or condition has been missed. - Check that staff is properly coding all services provided. - Be sure patients understand what they need to do.
+- Ensure patients are up-to-date with their annual physical exam and preventive health screenings, including related lab orders and referrals to specialists, such as ophthalmology. - Review the HEDIS® preventive care listing of measures for each patient to determine if anything applicable to your patients' age and/or condition has been missed. - Check that staff is properly coding all services provided. - Be sure patients understand what they need to do.

-Molina has additional resources to assist Providers and their patients.
-For access to tools that can assist, please visit the Provider Portal.
-There are a variety of resources, including HEDIS® CPT/CMS-approved diagnostic and procedural code sheets.
-To obtain a current list of HEDIS® and CAHPS®/Qualified Health Plan Enrollee Experience survey Star Ratings measures, contact your local Molina Quality department.
+Passport has additional resources to assist Providers and their patients.
+For access to tools that can assist, please contact Passport at (844) 859-6152.
+There are a variety of resources, including: HEDIS® CPT/CMS-approved diagnostic and procedural code sheets.
+To obtain a current list of HEDIS® and CAHPS®/Qualified Health Plan Enrollee Experience survey Star Ratings measures, contact your local Passport Quality department.